top of page

 Your stomach drops.
 You know what this means.
 It’s not going to be a "second."
 It’s going to be an hour of listening to the same crisis loop you’ve heard for six months.
 You love your friend.
 You really do.
 But somewhere along the line, the dynamic shifted.
 You stopped being peers and became something else entirely: an unpaid, unlicensed, on-call life coach.

-You are the "reliable one."
+You're the "reliable one."
 The empath.
 The fixer.
-And because you are good at holding space, people naturally gravitate toward you to unload their heaviest emotional baggage.
+And because you're good at holding space, people naturally gravitate toward you to unload their heaviest emotional baggage.

-But here is the hard truth: A friendship that only works when one person is in crisis is not a friendship.
+But here's the hard truth: A friendship that only works when one person is in crisis is not a friendship.
 It’s a dependency.

-If you are feeling drained, resentful, or unseen in your relationships, it is time to tender your resignation as the "Therapist Friend."
+If you're feeling drained, resentful, or unseen in your relationships, it's time to tender your resignation as the "Therapist Friend."
 This doesn't mean ending the friendship.
 It means redefining the contract so it’s sustainable for both of you.

 Here is how to gently, but firmly, shift the dynamic.